Cancellations for dispersive PDEs with random initial data: Introduction

 In this work, we suggest a formalism that is analogous to the first steps of the parabolic counterpart, and we provide an efficient graphical formalism for computing cancellations.
 Firstly, we have to propose an equivalent of \eqref{key_identity_parabolic} for dispersive equations.
 We use two key identities in this paper.
 The first one for nonlinear Schrödinger equation is given in Proposition~\ref{covariance_2} by: \begin{equs} e^{i(s-t) k^2} = \mathbb{E}( e^{-it k^2}\eta_{k} \overline{e^{-is k^2}\eta_{k}} ), \end{equs} where the $\eta_k$ are i.i.d Gaussian complex random variables.
-The second identity is derived in the context of Wave equation given in Proposition~\ref{covariance} by: \begin{equs} \frac{\sin((t-t') \langle n \rangle)}{\langle n \rangle} = - \partial_t \mathbb{E}( v_n(t) v_{-n'}(t') ) = \partial_{t'} \mathbb{E}( v_n(t) v_{-n'}(t') ), \end{equs} where $ v_n(t) $ is the solution of the linear wave equation with a random initial data solution of the stochastic heat equation with additive noise.
+The second identity is derived in the context of Wave equation given in Proposition~\ref{covariance} by: \begin{equs} \frac{\sin((t-t') \langle n \rangle)}{\langle n \rangle} = - \partial_t \mathbb{E}( v_n(t) v_{-n'}(t') ) = \partial_{t'} \mathbb{E}( v_n(t) v_{-n'}(t') ), \end{equs} where $ v_n(t) $ is the solution of the linear wave equation with a random initial data.
 Both identities rewrite the fundamental kernel associated with the equation into an expectation, which directly relates the kernel to the random initial data.
 From the point of view of the associated graphical rules, this is somewhat different from \eqref{key_identity_parabolic}.
 Indeed, \eqref{key_identity_NLS} and \eqref{key_identity_Wave} could be understood graphically as splitting one edge associated with the fundamental kernel in two edges connected by an expectation, whereas \eqref{key_identity_parabolic} changes two edges into one via the space-time convolution.
+Below we give a brief example illustrating \eqref{key_identity_NLS}: \begin{equs} \longrightarrow \, \, \, \end{equs} The decorated trees above correspond to oscillatory integrals where the decorations on the leaves could be associated with some pairings.
+The blue edge associated with $ e^{i(s-t) k^2} $ is split into two brown edges and we color the new leaves in green to show that they are different from the other leaves.
+For a detailed definition of these decorated trees see Section \ref{Sec::2}.
+We want to stress that this point of view carries similarities to the molecule formulation in Deng-Hani developed in \cite{DH2301}, where atoms are connected to each other either by leaf-pair bonds (LP bonds), or by parent-child bonds (PC bonds).
+This labelling is added to the bonds of the molecule.
+The PC bonds correspond precisely to branching nodes and in our formalism we use the green color in \eqref{ex_intro}.
+Then, one can observe that two trees cancel out if they have the same molecule picture, but with opposite assignment of PC or LP on certain bonds.
+This switching between PC and LP corresponds in our case to switching the green color in \eqref{switching_nodes}.